 What to Bring and Wear

-We often pack a picnic lunch from camp – sandwiches, fruit, maybe some juice – to enjoy either at the falls or when we get back down, depending on timing.
-Let me tell you, food tastes extra delicious after a good hike in the mountain air.
-Our guide and camp driver will make sure everything’s taken care of, from park fees to guiding, so you can just focus on the experience.
+We pack a picnic lunch from camp — sandwiches, fruit, juice — to enjoy at the falls or back at the trailhead.
+Our team handles park fees, guiding, and transport, so you can focus on the experience.

 The Way Down